woocommerce/woocommerce/docs/user-experience/payments-design-guidelines.md

 ### Button width

 Use the same width size for all payment buttons.
-Don’t make the width larger or smaller than other payment buttons.
+Don't make the width larger or smaller than other payment buttons.

 ![button width.png](https://woo-docs-multi-com.go-vip.net/docs/wp-content/uploads/sites/3/2024/01/Button-width.png)